-- I. Meet in person with program advisor to discuss appeal process.
+- I. Meet in person with program counselor to discuss appeal process/academic plan.
+Students entering LTC with another college's Nursing courses needing to appeal or LTC students who had to wait 18 months to reappeal need to have a current program application on file and be matriculated to appeal.

 - II.
 Appeal needs to be 1-2 pages long:

-- Complete in a Word document
+- \Complete in a Word document

-- Include Student Action Plan for Success form
+- \Include completed Student Action Plan for Success form

-- Include explanation of any letters of concern that were received while in the nursing program
+- \Include explanation of any letters of concern that were received while in the nursing program

-- Double-space
+- \Double-space

-- Succinct and specific
+- \Succinct and specific

-- Attach to email
+- \Attach to email